 After the financial problems of the Great Depression, the federal government created the Federal Housing Authority and approved lenders to offer the FHA loan.
 This single action by the government created one of the most popular types of mortgages that is still used today.
 Listed below are guidelines and basic information about the Wisconsin FHA loan and how it helps potential home buyers.

 Low Down Payment

 Probably the most attractive aspect of the Wisconsin FHA loan is the small down payment requirement.
 While some loans may require between 5% and 20% of the home’s selling price as an upfront payment, this is not the case with FHA.
-Buyers are required to only pay 3.5% of the home’s selling price as an upfront payment.
+Buyers are required to pay as little as 3.5% of the home’s selling price as an upfront payment.

 Furthermore, the money that is used for a down payment does not have to come directly from the borrower’s pocket.
 A family member or certain non-profit agencies can give the money to the borrower as a gift.
 Just be sure to check with your lender about the necessary documents for recording the gift to the buyer.

 On the heels of the low down payment requirement, the credit guidelines are the 2nd most popular reason to use an FHA mortgage.
 The credit rules for getting approved via FHA are much more relaxed when compared to conventional loans.
 This is not to say that any credit score can qualify.
 But it is safe to say that many people who may have made financial mistakes in the past will find a quality loan with FHA.

 Assistance from Sellers